 What is an HMO Plan?

-The word “HMO” means “Health Maintenance Organization.”
+The acronym “HMO” means “Health Maintenance Organization.”
 A Medicare Advantage plan that provides its benefits through an HMO uses a network of providers to deliver the plan’s health care services to people enrolled in the plan.
-Like all MA plans, Medicare Advantage HMO plans offer all medical benefits and hospital benefits covered under Medicare Part A and Part B, with the exception of hospice care, and the majority of these HMOs come with prescription drug coverage.
+Like all Medicare Advantage plans, Medicare Advantage HMO plans offer all medical benefits and hospital benefits covered under Medicare Part A and Part B, with the exception of hospice care, and the majority of these HMO plans come with prescription drug coverage.

 Getting Care with a Medicare Advantage HMO Plan